ia97lies/xauxi/README.md

 ### Welcome to xauxi.
 xauxi is a event driven reverse proxy.
-The configuration is a Lua script.
-In the configuration you have full access to the connection/request/response including the body data.
+The configuration is a Lua script where you have full access to the connection/request/response including the body data.
 It is easy to write own plugins to manipulate request, response and data.
 It is possible to write plugins either in Lua or C/C++.

 Xau xi is vietnamese and stands for ugly.
-The idea is to solve standard use cases with a simple configuration but also be able to handle realy nasty situations.
-For example handle test clients or monitors different to normal user.
-It would be even possible to inject a configuration by authentication service, for example user specific settings bound to the users role.
+The idea is to solve standard use cases with a simple configuration but also be able to handle nasty situations.

-Xauxi is currently based on LuaNode a very fun and greate project.
-It seems to be much more performant than node.js or luvit.
+Xauxi is currently based on LuaNode a very fun and greate project and seems to be much more performant than node.js or luvit.

 ### Version
 Beta